Improve Your Baseline Happiness With Just Three Good Things.

 - Jenny Make It Happen

-In today’s world, it’s easy to assume that once stress decreases or problems are solved, well-being will naturally follow.
-But research tells us something different: flourishing doesn’t happen by default.
-It happens through intentional practices that strengthen how we think, interpret experiences, and relate to our lives.
+In today’s world, it’s easy to assume well-being will follow once stress fades or problems are solved.
+But research shows flourishing doesn’t happen by default—it grows from intentional practices that shape how we think, interpret experiences, and engage with life.

-As a result, many people find themselves asking:
+As a result, many people still find themselves asking:

 “Is it even possible to become a more positive, hopeful person?”